 - The parent’s or child’s situation have changed substantially

 - The existing arrangement endangers the child’s health

 The court will also allow minor changes to existing arrangements without requiring proof that circumstances have changed.
 Changes that the parents and children have already been living with for a period of time, for instance, are not likely to be an issue with the court.
 Minor modifications that both parents agree on are also not likely to pose a problem.

 Trying to come to an agreement with a co-parent on how you will raise your children can be frustrating and nerve-wracking, but you don’t have to do it alone.
-The hardworking and dedicated child custody attorneys at Schierer & Ritchie have been helping Peoria families for over a decade and we look forward to serving you.
+Schierer & Ritchie, the hardworking and dedicated child custody lawyers in Peoria IL, have been helping families for over a decade and we look forward to serving you.
 In your free initial consultation, we will discuss your situation, expected results, and costs, so you can decide whether our firm is a good fit for your needs.
 Please contact us today to get started.